theupdateframework/taps/tap4.md

 A normal delegation in TUF 1.0 features target filename matching either by filename prefix or by Unix-style filename pattern matching.
 The same option will be made available for pinning.

-### Interpreting delegations

-Every delegation in [the list L1](#fields-for-each-pinning-specification) shall be interpreted as follows.
-If the desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
-Ensure that the targets metadata about the target matches across repositories (i.e., all repositories must provide the same hashes, length, and custom attributes), and return metadata about the target.
-If all repositories in the current delegation have not signed any metadata about the target, then take one of the following two actions.
-If the "terminating" attribute is true, report that there is no metadata about the target.
-Otherwise, proceed to similarly interpret the next delegation.

 ## Pinned Metadata
 Pinned metadata lives in a specific default directory, sharing the same layout as a "normal" repo but nested within a prefix namespace, e.g.